1. Home

 8. See if your city has a First Time Homebuyers Program

 From time to time some cities have programs where they provide new home buyers with part of their down payment for their first home as an interest free loan.
 Programs like this are usually initiated for two purposes: 1) to make it easier for first time home buyers to afford a home in an expensive city, and 2) to redevelop a part of the city that is struggling.
 These programs usually have very specific requirements.
 You can check with your city hall to see if your city has any sort of program like this to help first time home buyers.
-In the past, Winnipeg, Manitoba and Surrey, British Columbia have offered up to $20,000 per couple under these programs.
+In the past, Winnipeg, Manitoba, Surrey, British Columbia, and small towns in Saskatchewan have offered $20,000 to $30,000 per couple under these programs.
 The money is repaid without interest over a set number of years.

 What to Do When Saving for a Down Payment Feels Overwhelming